 RHDV2 is a strain of Rabbit Hemorrhagic Disease, and it appears to have evolved from a pre-existing avirulent rabbit calicivirus.

 The first reported case in North America was in 2016 at a farm in Quebec, Canada.

-There is not currently an approved vaccine available in the United States.
+There is now an approved vaccine available in the United States.

 Symptoms of RHDV2

 Sadly, most of the time there are no warning signs of illness.
 In most cases, the infected rabbits were eating and acting normally before they died suddenly from RHDV2.
 In cases where there were signs, a bloody nose or mouth were the most common symptom.